 The start of a movement...

-For decades, researchers and academics worked to uncover underlying causes of health disparities disproportionately affecting West Oakland.
-Community members, however, long understood what they experienced first hand: a challenging local food environment, a legacy of redlining and economic disinvestment, and barriers to opportunities that could increase choice and build intergenerational wealth.
+For decades, researchers and academics have worked to uncover underlying causes of health and wealth disparities disproportionately affecting limited-resource communities of color.
+Community members, however, have long understood what they experienced first hand: a challenging local food environment, a legacy of redlining and economic disinvestment, and barriers to opportunities.
+Despite a wealth of community assets, neighborhood based solutions are rarely recognized.

-Like in many historically marginalized communities across the country, grassroots driven solutions to these challenges were rarely recognized.
-In response, Mandela Partners was established to support the development of a community-led plan that respected community members' ability to identify local needs, and uplift community assets to drive solutions.
+Founded in West Oakland, CA, Mandela Partners was established in response to this challenge - to support the development of a community-directed plan that respected community members' ability to identify local needs, and uplift community assets.

 A holistic and innovative set of strategies were seeded: a community-owned grocery store, increased healthy food access points, connections to local farmers, support for local entrepreneurs, and culturally relevant wellness education.